StatsD: What is it and how to monitor it

 • Decoupling app from its instrumentation: As StatsD tends to run outside the app, and UDP features a fire-and-forget protocol, there is no upstream dependency maintained between the app itself and metrics collection.
 This daemon cannot crash an app and is not even required to run on the same machine or written in the same language.

-• Small footprint: StatsD clients add negligible overheads, do not require threads, carry no state and are quite thin.
+• Small footprint: StatsD clients add negligible overheads, do not require threads, carry no state, and are quite thin.
 It also supports sampling the developer’s calls to arbitrarily reduce network usage.

-Prometheus is quite new to the metrics market and can be considered as an umbrella project that includes protocol, collection & time-series databases.
+Prometheus is quite new to the metrics market and can be considered an umbrella project that includes protocol, collection & time-series databases.
 While both StatsD and Prometheus are high-performing monitoring systems, StatsD uses relatively less memory and can be implemented with much less effort.

 What problem does StatsD solve?